 - PowerCore Essential 2000

-Before adding your Coldcard to the Casa App it will be necessary to first initialize your Coldcard using the instructions found on Coldcard's website.
+Before adding your Coldcard to your Casa app, it will be necessary first to initialize your Coldcard using the instructions found on Coldcard's website.

-We recommend that the Coldcard hardware device you use with the Casa App should be used exclusively with the Casa App; there is no need to add funds to your hardware device directly.
-The hardware device is used just as one of the keys needed to sign and send transactions from the Casa App.
+We recommend that the Coldcard hardware device you use with Casa be used exclusively with Casa; there is no need to add funds to your hardware device's single key wallet directly.
+The hardware device is only used as one of the keys for signing and sending transactions from the Casa app.

-If you already have a Coldcard device that you've set up and added funds to, it will still work to sign transactions with the Casa App (despite this not being recommended).
+If you already have a Coldcard device that you've set up and added funds to, it will still work to sign transactions with Casa (despite this not being recommended).

-During the initialization process, you must write down the seed phrase for your Coldcard device in order to verify it.
+During the initialization process, you will be prompted to write down the seed phrase for your Coldcard device in order to verify it.
 As long as you're using your Coldcard exclusively with Casa, it's not strictly necessary to write down your seed phrase.
 For more information about the advantages and disadvantages of retaining the seed phrase, see our article on Seedless multisig.

-This means that once your Coldcard has been set up, you should destroy the seed phrase.
-That being said, it is vitally important that you do not forget the PIN code to your Coldcard device!
-For simplicity, we recommend using the same PIN as for your other hardware devices and storing it in a safe place, such as an encrypted password manager.
+It is vitally important that you do not forget the PIN to your Coldcard device!
+For simplicity, we recommend using the same PIN as for your other hardware device(s) and storing it in a safe place, such as an encrypted password manager.

-Once your Coldcard device has been initialized, make sure you're running the latest firmware version (3.1.x), available ONLY on the Mk2 or Mk3.
+Once your Coldcard device has been initialized, make sure you're running the latest firmware version (4.1.x), available ONLY on the Mk3 or higher.
 You can find instructions for upgrading the firmware on Coldcard's website.

-To find the latest version of your Coldcard, you would boot up your Coldcard, unlock it with your PIN code, and navigate to:
+To find the current version of your Coldcard, you would boot up your Coldcard, unlock it with your PIN code, and navigate to: